Vulnerable Populations/Population Health

 The program expands and strengthens the impact of the knowledge generated by the core group of University of Toronto-based diabetes population health scientists by bringing together front-line clinicians and public health and policy researchers to help frame research questions, and directly shape health policy.
 Key areas of focus are:

-- Identifying priorities and building capacity for high quality research in diabetes population health; and
+- Identifying priorities and building capacity for high quality research in diabetes population health

 The BBDC Vulnerable Populations/Population Health Group is working closely with Diabetes Action Canada on a number of population health initiatives: